Cao Lu

 Cao Lu (曹璐; born August 30, 1987) is a Chinese singer, actress, and television personality.
-She was a member of the South Korean girl group Fiestar.
+She was a member of the South Korean girl group Fiestar until her group's disbandment in 2018 and regrouped in August 22, 2024.

 Early life

 Cao Lu was born in Zhangjiajie, Hunan, China on August 30, 1987.
 She is an ethnic Miao.
 Cao Lu studied at Chung-Ang University in South Korea.

 Career

 2004: Solo career

 Lu made her solo debut in China under the name Lu Lu.
-She released her extended play "Cat(貓咪)" in 2004.
+She released her independent extended play "Cat(貓咪)" in 2004.

-2012–2018: Debut with Fiestar, solo activities and Fiestar disbandment
+2012–2018: Debut with Fiestar, solo activities and group disbandment

-Cao Lu made her debut as a member of South Korean girl group Fiestar under LOEN Entertainment label on August 31, 2012 with their first single "Vista".
+Cao Lu made her debut as a member of South Korean girl group Fiestar under LOEN Entertainment label on August 31, 2012, with their first single "Vista".

 In February 2016, Cao Lu was cast in MBC's Real Men for the female soldier edition.
-In the same month, she was confirmed to cast in We Got Married along with comedian Jo Se-ho as an couple, which she departed from in September 2016.
+In the same month, she was confirmed to cast in We Got Married along with comedian Jo Se-ho as a couple, which she departed from in September 2016.

 In 2017, Cao Lu collaborated with Yerin and Kisum on the single "Spring Again".

 On May 15, 2018, Fave Entertainment announced that Fiestar would be disbanded due to the expiration of the other members' contracts on April 30, 2018.
 Cao Lu's contract expired a month later on May 31, and on June 1, it was confirmed that she left the company after deciding not to renew her contract.